barchart/alerting-service-public/docs/content/product_overview.md

 We don't want to collect or transmit any personally identifiable information.
 Avoid sending sending sensitive information to Barchart, as follows:

-* You must provide Barchart with user identifiers.
-However, these identifiers can be meaningless — as long as they are unique.
+* Use meaningless identifiers for your users — as long as they are unique.
-* Passwords are not used.
-Instead, you generate cryptographic tokens which allow Barchart to verify user identity.
+* Use cryptographic tokens which allow Barchart to verify user identity.
+Passwords are not necessary.
-* Contact information (e.g. phone number and email address) can be withheld, assuming you want to handle the "last mile" of user notification.
+* Contact information can be withheld, if your systems handle the "last mile" of user notification.